PatrickRWright/R_package_validation/README.md

  - to be technically tested and the **tests** need to be described

 We define this per R function in the R package to be validated.
-Thus, every R function fulfills one user requirement, has one functional specification and may have serveral tests depending on the risk category assigned to the functional specification.
+Thus, every R function fulfills one user requirement, has one functional specification and may have serveral tests (at least one) depending on the risk category assigned to the functional specification.

 The links between a related user requirement, functional specification and tests need to be specifically stated.